 In a seated position, go through the leg press movement.
-Straight your leg out and then return back.
+Straighten your leg out and then return back.
 Try to work your knee throughout as much range of motion that you can that is pain-free.

 You have to determine the discomfort and painful range for you.
-Try to stay in that pain-free range and then keep on building up as you do more movements.
+Try to stay in that pain-free range, and then keep on building up as you do more movements.

 With the resistive tubing, it allows us to go through the other contractions of the muscle: